Henry Jermyn, 1st Baron Dover: Favourite of James II

 Upon the accession of the Duke of York to the throne as James II on 6 February 1685, Jermyn remained one of his closest friends and advisors.
 Jermyn was the first of James' associates to be raised to the Peerage of England when, on 13 May 1685, he was made Baron Dover in the county of Kent.
 The new Lord Dover was able to return to court as a Gentleman of the Bedchamber to the king, where he became an ally of the Earl of Castlemaine, Ignatius White and the Earl of Tyrconnell.
 This group collectively influenced James to stay true to his Catholic faith in the face of growing criticism from parliament.

 In May 1686, James created a troop in the Life Guards (4th Troop) specifically for Catholics and made Lord Dover its colonel.
 The same year James appointed him Lieutenant-General of the Royal Guard.
 However, rather than create a new corps of English Catholic army officers loyal to James, to help cover his gambling debts Dover sold half of the available commissions to refugee Huguenot gentlemen.
 On 17 August 1686, Dover was one of the first Catholics to be admitted to the Privy Council of England since the reign of Mary I. Shortly afterwards he was given the position of Lord Lieutenant of Cambridgeshire; the first Catholic to be appointed a lord lieutenant.

 On 4 January 1687 Dover was appointed a Commissioner of the Treasury to serve alongside Stephen Fox, Lord Godolphin and Lord Belasyse.
 However, the appointment of a known gambler ("a man of notorious incompetence") to the role was met with some ridicule.
+The same year, he was among those Catholic officials who were exempted from taking their oaths of office.
 In 1688 he was made High Steward of Kingston upon Hull.
 Despite his debauched private life, as a politician, he was at times a moderating influence on the king.
 He strongly advised James against repealing the Act of Settlement 1662.
 While his loyalty was never in question at this stage, he was not afraid to speak his mind to James, or to disagree with him in public.